 It can help for your child to learn about anger.
 You can support them do this.

 The anger volcano is a fun activity that you can do together.
 It will help you to chat about how anger feels and how you can manage this in a positive way.
-See anger activity *Available to download below*
+You can download this below.

 Talk about what’s making your child feel angry – don’t ignore it.
 Your child may not want to talk straight away and that is okay, but you can help to get them started by talking about what makes you angry.
 Choose examples that a child or young person can easily understand like ‘leaving the towels on the floor in the bathroom’.

+It is hard keeping calm and caring for your child through a meltdown.
 Make sure you have time to let off steam and have someone to talk to too – being with your child when they are feeling angry is exhausting!
+Get support for yourself;

 The Anger Iceberg